JosephLai241/URS/README.md

 # Scraping Reddit

-## Scraping Subreddits
+## Subreddits

 `$ ./scraper.py -r SUBREDDIT [H|N|C|T|R|S] N_RESULTS_OR_KEYWORDS --FILE_FORMAT`

-You can manually specify Subreddits to scrape, specify which category of posts to scrape for each Subreddit, and how many results are returned.
+You can specify Subreddits, which category of posts, and how many results are returned from each scrape.
 I have also added a search option where you can search for keyword(s) within a Subreddit and the scraper will get all posts that are returned from the search.

-Options for which category of posts you want to scrape are as follows:
+These are the post category options:
 - Hot
 - New
 - Controversial